stuartj073/music-box/README.md

 - Checkout page will render the payment form along with the amount the customer will have to pay.
 After successfully paying for the good the customer will be redirected to the payment success page which will outline a confirmation message.

 - The blog page allows customers to enter information about anything related to music.
-Each blog will be allowed to view on their individual blog page as well as the option to edit and delte if the appropriate user is logged in.
+Each blog will be allowed to view on their individual blog page as well as the option to edit and delete if the appropriate user is logged in.

 #### Database